Shoot Out: Production

+Henry Hathaway had long wanted to make a version of The Champ in a Western setting and planned to do one with Gary Cooper before Cooper's death.
+He says Wallis arranged to make the film with Gregory Peck who Hathaway thought was too "cold" for the part.
+He was also unhappy Wallis cast 30 year olds as the villains when the director wanted actors around 15 and 16.

 After filming I Walk the Line, Gregory Peck was looking for a successful film as a follow-up.
 Believing teaming with the director of True Grit, Henry Hathaway, along with the same producer (Hal B. Wallis) and screenwriter (Marguerite Roberts), would bring similar success, Peck started filming the project in 1970.
 As the film even followed a similar path - teaming a crusty gunfighter with a young girl for a companion - Peck deferred his usual salary for a percentage of the profits of the film.
 This allowed the production to come in on a tight budget of $1.19 million.

 The film was shot on location in Santa Fe-Los Alamos area of New Mexico between October 12 and December 2, 1970.
 Production wrapped on December 16.

 Release

 Box office

 The film was released in Los Angeles on August 25, 1971.
 It was released in Sweden on August 16, 1971.